Is The Free Trial of FL Studio Good?

 See Also: Ableton Live vs FL Studio: Which Daw Is Better For Music Production?

-As we wrap up, the free trial version of FL Studio definitely gives producers ample opportunity to decide if it’s the right DAW choice for their workflow and music production needs.
+As we wrap up, the free trial version of FL Studio definitely gives users an ample opportunity to decide if it’s the right DAW choice for their workflow and music production needs.

 Sources: